-The federal grant comes from Community Infrastructure Improvement Fund, and the matching Pitt Meadows dollars will be part of the 2013 capital budget.
+The federal grant comes from Community Infrastructure Improvement Fund, and the matching Pitt Meadows dollars need to be approved during the upcoming budget process.

-The weight room is currently crowded in the early morning and afternoons and evenings, said Don Cramb with parks and leisure services, and it’s difficult for wheelchairs to move around the equipment.
+The weight room is currently crowded in the early mornings and afternoons, as well as evenings, said Don Cramb, Pitt Meadows recreation manager with parks and leisure services, and it's difficult for wheelchairs to move around the equipment.

 "People with mobility issues have problems getting around," Cramb said of the current weight and fitness room.

-The plans and layout are already drawn, and Cramb estimated it would take about eight months to do the renovations.
+The plans and layout are already drawn p, and Cramb estimated t would take about eight onths to do the renova-ions.

-They are hoping to keep the facilities open during renovations.
+They are hoping to keep the facilities open during renovations, he added.

-Pitt Meadows Mayor Deb Walters thanked member of Parliament Randy Kamp for the funding, pointing out the City has received $3 million the past two years.
+Walters thanked member of Parliament Randy Kamp for the funding, pointing out the City has received $3 million in the past two years.

 "This has afforded us opportunities to proceed with such worthwhile projects as the artificial turf field at Pitt Meadows Secondary School, the South Bonson Community Centre, and upgrades to our community arena," she said.